-Question 2.8 Is the property, or part of the property, at risk of internal foul flooding due to overloaded public sewers?
+Is the building, which is or forms part of the property, at risk of internal foul flooding due to overloaded public sewers?

-Answer The building is not recorded as being at risk of internal flooding due to overloaded public sewers.
+The building is not recorded as being at risk of internal flooding due to overloaded public sewers.
 From the 1st October 2011 private sewers, disposal mains and lateral drains were transfered into public ownership it is therefore possible that a property may be at risk of internal flooding due to an overloaded public sewer which the sewerage undertaker is not aware of.
 For further information it is recommended that enquiries are made of the vendor.